hassio-addons/addon-pi-hole/README.md

 add-on will try to auto-detect the interface to use.

 **Note**: _This option is in place in case auto-detection fails on your setup._

-### Option: `virtual_host`

-In case you have an alternative hostname to access Pi-hole (e.g., DuckDNS), you can specify it in this option.
-This improves the handling of the Pi-hole blocked website & admin web interface pages.

 ### Option: `hosts`